BlueGummi/charmos/style_guide.md

 For specific commit message styles, it isn't strictly enforced to use one or the other, as long as the message itself sufficiently provides information regarding the commit.

-The commonly used style of `{type}({scope}): {subject}` is helpful, but it is not prohibited to write commit messages in other styles.
+The commonly used style of `[scope]: {subject}` is helpful, but it is not prohibited to write commit messages in other styles.

 ## Miscellaneous

 ### Integer sizes

 In cases where the size of an integer matters, it is better to use the `stdint.h` type, as it is easier to read and understand.
-However, if a short-lived integer is being used, it is acceptable to use the standard `int` type or other default C types.
+However, if a short-lived integer is being used, such as in a loop counter, it is acceptable to use the standard `int` type or other default C types.

-Some examples of this are in loops where the limit is a 32-bit integer or smaller, or in array indexing.

-### Magic numbers

-Put them in `include/misc/magic_numbers.h` to avoid collisions.
-Prefix them with `MAGIC_`.

 ### Citing sources